-On March 1, 2011, Central placed into service a new delivery location in Norman, Oklahoma to Oklahoma Natural Gas.
-This expansion was supported by a five year firm transportation contract for 11,000 Dths/day.
-The expansion cost approximately \$0.6 million and is expected to generate annual revenues of \$0.6 million.
+On March 1, 2011, Central placed into service a new delivery location to Oklahoma Natural Gas in Norman, Oklahoma.
+This expansion was supported by a five-year firm transportation contract for 11,000 Dths/day.
+The expansion cost was approximately \$0.6 million and is expected to generate annual revenues of approximately \$0.6 million.